Doasy/AlbionContractSystem/README.md

 ## Contracts

 When a client accepts a guild, a contract begins.
 The guild, ingame, needs to assign one responsible to the contract.
 The two players must sign an ingame contract, using a sentence like "I, [player name], client of ticket number [X] accept to use the services of guild [name], with the responsible [name]".
 "I, [player name], responsible of guild [name], accepts de client [name] for realizing the ticket number [X]".
 An screenshot of this must be send into a webpage form.

+## Report sistem

+To report a guild or user, is because the work is not done or because the user does not show up.
+If I am client and I pay a guild for doing this or that, the guild must do it in a week time or so(depends on the ticket and contract).
+If in time done, the guild has not provided screenshots/video of the work done, and the client reports it, severe actions will be done.